jsatua/DSF/README.md

-# Data-Science
-Data Science Sandbox: see branches for more details and support files
+## Welcome to my Data Science Sandbox

+Analyses are organized by the primary tools used to create them.

+### Availability

+I am currently available for interesting Product Management and Data Science / Visualization opportunities!